 How does board and training work?

-Our board and training programs are the most intensive training we offer and are an excellent choice for dogs coming from outside the Sacramento area, dogs who need training to an advanced level, or dogs with serious behavior issues.
+Our board and training programs are the most intensive training we offer and are an excellent choice for dogs coming from outside the Sacramento area, dogs who need training to an advanced level, owners who want to see rapid results, and dogs with serious behavior issues.
 Board and training includes living with a Tug Dogs trainer, receiving 5 training sessions per day, social/exercise time, and training field trips as needed.
 Our trainers pride ourselves on treating every dog who stays with us as we would our own (and our own are well trained but still spoiled!).

-Dogs who join us for board and training, live in the homes of our trainers which are carefully setup to accommodate dogs with even severe behavior issues.
-Bringing dogs into our homes not only makes them more comfortable than receiving training in a kennel environment, it is also necessary to ensure that they are practicing real life experiences such as welcoming guests, walking in a neighborhood, and living with day to day distractions in general.
+Should you select a training program that includes our rapid results board and training, we will schedule your dog to come and live in the home of our lead trainers.
+Our homes are carefully designed to accommodate dogs with even severe behavior issues.
+Bringing dogs into our homes not only makes them more comfortable than receiving training in a kennel environment, but it is also necessary to ensure that they are practicing real-life experiences such as welcoming guests, walking in a neighborhood, and living with day to day distractions in general.
+Plus living in a home is just much more enjoyable for your pup!

 How long will it take to train my dog?